ICAREdata/fhir-messaging-client/README.md

 # Local Dev Setup

-The `icaredata-client` repository contains a client through which a user can process FHIR Message Bundles by sending them to the ICAREdata infrastructure.
+The `fhir-messaging-client` repository contains a client through which a user can process FHIR Message Bundles by sending them to the ICAREdata infrastructure.

 ## Install Dependencies